OSGP/Documentation/chapter4/README.md

 //TODO

-## 4.2 Open Souce Branching Strategy
+## 4.2 Open Source Branching Strategy

 We use the GitFlow branching strategy.
 Find more information on this strategy here: [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/)